tbaghfalaki/ZI/README.md

 This analysis is presented [here](/Exam1.md)

+### Implementation with real data

+1. Pregnancy Data and AIDS Data
+The code for implementing the applications involves fitting a Zero-Inflated Joint Model and computing the risk prediction.
+This analyses of data are presented [here](https://github.com/tbaghfalaki/ZIJMApp)

 ### Reference
 Ganjali, M., Baghfalaki, T. & Balakrishnan, N. (2024).
 Joint Modeling of Zero-Inflated Longitudinal Measurements and Time-to-Event Outcomes with Applications to Dynamic Prediction. *Revised*.